wachidah/CNN/README.md

 # CNN
-CNN with Keras and LeNet
+CNN with Keras using LeNet and AlexNet